 Benefit Description You Pay

-Orthopedic and prosthetic devices (cont.) ·
+Orthopedic and prosthetic devices (cont.)

 Diabetic shoes PPO, Non-PPO and providers used outside the 50

 •One pair of diabetic shoes per person.
 Replacements allowed annually.
-United States: All charges in excess of \$150 (No deductible)
+United States: All charges in excess of \$150 (No Deductible)

 Wigs, toupees, hairpieces up to \$300 while covered under this Plan, when required due to hair loss in connection with cancer treatment or alopecia related to a medical condition.
 PPO, Non-PPO and providers used outside the 50 United States: All charges in excess of \$300 for 1 item per calendar year.

 Not covered: All charges

-•Orthopedic and corrective shoes, arch supports, foot orthotics, heel pads and heel cups
+•Orthopedic and corrective shoes, arch supports, foot orthotics unless attached to a brace, heel pads and heel cups

 •Lumbosacral supports

 •Corsets, trusses, elastic stockings, support hose (except for the diagnosis of Lymphedema), and other supportive devices

+•Corrective orthopedic appliances for non-dental treatment of temporomandibular joint (TMJ) pain dysfunction syndrome.

 Durable medical equipment (DME)

 Durable medical equipment (DME) is equipment and supplies PPO: 10% of the Plan allowance

 that: 1.
 Are prescribed by your attending physician (i.e., the physician who is treating your illness or injury); Non-PPO: 30% of the Plan allowance and any difference between our allowance and the billed

 2. Are medically necessary; amount

-3. Are primarily and customarily used only for a medical purpose; 10% of the Plan allowance for providers used outside
+3. Are primarily and customarily used only for a medical purpose; 10% of the Plan allowance for providers used outside the 50 United States

-4. Are generally useful only to a person with an illness or injury; the 50 United States
+4. Are generally useful only to a person with an illness or injury; the 50 Officer States

 5. Are designed for prolonged use; and

 6. Serve a specific therapeutic purpose in the treatment of an illness or injury.

 We cover purchase or rental up to the purchase price, at our option, including repair and adjustment, of durable medical equipment.
 We will pay only for the cost of the standard item.
 Coverage for specialty equipment such as all-terrain wheelchairs is limited to the cost of the standard equipment.
 Under this benefit, we also cover:

 • Oxygen;

 Hospital beds;

 Dialysis equipment;

 Glucose monitors;

 Approved insulin pumps;

-• Respirators;
+Respirators;

 Ostomy supplies;

-• Wheelchairs, crutches, canes, walkers, casts;
+Wheelchairs, crutches, canes, walkers, casts;

-Compression stockings (for the diagnosis of lymphedema)
+• Compression stockings (for the diagnosis of lymphedema)

 Cervical collars and traction kits;

 • Splints; and

-• CPAP Machines